kerusey/SmarTClouD/README.md

 The main idea of the project was the levitating cloud above some sort of platform.
 I used the crealev company magnet levitation system patent to create the base of project (platform), but whith my own coil-control system.
  *link : https://www.crealev.com/levitation-modules
-!ACHTUNG!
-You better watch to the schemes if you wanna understand all case Or skip this part and just download project.

 Imho magnet-levitation project are divided into 3 cases: